StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/attachments/share-an-attachment-case-alert.md

 ## Share an attachment from an alert

-1. [Locate the alert](../../alerts/search-for-alerts/find-an-alert.md) where you want to remove an attachment.
+1. [Locate the alert](../../alerts/search-for-alerts/find-an-alert.md) containing the attachment you want to share.

 2. {!includes/attachments-tab-alert-go-to.md!}